Sauna News: Infrared Notes, Better Builds, and a Sauna on the Water

 • What happened: Almost Heaven published a practical piece on indoor sauna flooring: when your existing floor may be enough, when you may want a dedicated surface, and what to think about before install day.

-• Why it matters: Not glamorous, but exactly the kind of detail that creates expensive friction later.
-Buyers usually spend too much time on heaters and too little on the room itself.
+• Why it matters: Flooring is the detail that creates expensive rework later.
+Buyers spend too much time picking a heater and too little on the room.
+Sort drainage and surface before install day, not after.

 • Source: Almost Heaven Saunas Blog